-Persons affiliated with jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Cross Creek Capital, L.P., each of which are our existing stockholders, have indicated an interest in purchasing up to an aggregate of \$5.1 million of units in this offering at the initial public offering price.
-Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase units in this offering or the underwriters may elect not to sell any units in this offering to such stockholders.
-If such stockholders were to purchase all of these units, they would beneficially own approximately 72.6% of our outstanding common stock after this offering.
+jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Mason Wells, each of which are our existing stockholders, have indicated an interest in purchasing up to an aggregate of shares of our common stock in this offering at the initial public offering price.
+Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares in this offering to such stockholders.
+If such stockholders were to purchase all of these shares, they would beneficially own approximately % of our outstanding common stock after this offering.

-If our stockholders are allocated all or a portion of the units in which they have indicated an interest in this offering and purchase any such units, such purchase would reduce the available public float for our shares because such stockholders would be restricted from selling the units by a lock-up agreement they have entered into with our underwriters and/or by restrictions under applicable securities laws.
-As a result, any purchase of units by such stockholders in this offering may reduce the liquidity of our common stock relative to what it would have been had these units been purchased by investors that were not affiliated with us.
+If our stockholders are allocated all or a portion of the shares in which they have indicated an interest in this offering and purchase any such shares, such purchase would reduce the available public float for our shares because such stockholders would be restricted from selling the shares by a lock-up agreement they have entered into with our underwriters and by restrictions under applicable securities laws.
+As a result, any purchase of shares by such stockholders in this offering may reduce the liquidity of our common stock relative to what it would have been had these shares been purchased by investors that were not affiliated with us.

-Future sales of securities by existing stockholders could cause our stock price to decline.
+Future sales of shares by existing stockholders could cause our stock price to decline.

 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares outstanding as of April 28, 2015, on an as converted basis, and assuming the conversion of all of our then-outstanding Series A Preferred Stock and all convertible notes (including the conversion of all 2015 convertible notes into 1,875,000 shares of Series A Preferred Stock and the conversion of such shares into 1,875,000 shares of common stock), upon the closing of this offering, we will have outstanding a total of 10,718,347 shares of common stock.
-Of these shares, 300,640 will be freely tradable, without restriction, in the public market immediately after the offering.
-Additionally, 8,333 shares held by investors who are then no longer affiliates of the Company will be eligible for sale in the public market 90 days after the closing of this offering.
-Each of our directors and officers and holders of 1% or more of our common stock has entered into lock-up agreements with the underwriters that restrict their ability to sell or transfer their shares.
+Based on shares outstanding as of March 19, 2015, on an as converted basis, and assuming the conversion of our all of our then-outstanding Series A Preferred Stock and all convertible notes, upon the closing of this offering, we will have outstanding a total of 7,868,347 shares of common stock.
+Of these shares, 176,861 will be freely tradable, without restriction, in the public market immediately after the offering.
+Each of our directors and officers and substantially all of our other stockholders has entered into lock-up agreements with the underwriters that restrict their ability to sell or transfer their shares.
 The lock-up agreements pertaining to this offering will expire 180 days after the date of this prospectus.
 The underwriters, however, may, in their sole discretion, waive the contractual lock-up prior to the expiration of the lock-up agreements.
-After the lock up agreements expire, based on shares outstanding as of April 28, 2015, up to an additional 7,934,362 shares of common stock will be eligible for sale in the public market, of which 6,581,746 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act, and various vesting agreements.
+After the lock up agreements expire, based on shares outstanding as of February 18, 2015, up to an additional 7,316,486 shares of common stock will be eligible for sale in the public market, of which 5,935,013 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act, and various vesting agreements.
 In addition, 1,229,494 shares of common stock that are subject to outstanding options, and 258,605 shares of common stock that are subject to outstanding warrants will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
-We intend to file a registration statement on Form S-8 under the Securities Act covering all of the shares of common stock subject to options outstanding and reserved for issuance under our stock plans.
-This registration statement will become effective immediately upon filing, and shares covered by this registration statement will be eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and any lock-up agreements described above.
-If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.
+We intend to file a registration statement on Form S-8 under the Securities Act covering all of the shares of common stock subject to options outsta